gabrielmcg/Docker-docs/ops/README.md

 <div class="body">
 <p class="p">Uptime is paramount for any users implementing Docker containers in business critical
 environments.
 HPE Enterprise Containers with Docker EE offers various levels of high availability (HA) to support continuous availability.
-All containers including the Docker system containers are protected by Docker’s swarm mode.
-Swarm mode can protect against individual hardware, network, and container failures based on the user’s declarative model.
+The Docker EE system components run on multiple manager nodes in the cluster.
+The management plane continues to operate even in the event of a manager node failure.
+Application containers can be protected through the use of Services running on top of Swarm.
+The Swarm orchestrator works to maintain the number of containers declared as part of the service.
 The Ansible playbooks can be modified to fit your environment and your high availability (HA) needs.</p>

 <p class="p"></p>